By Ed Coburn • 12/17/2013

 Which adds up to one sad fact: You still have to know how to publish on the Apple Newsstand.
 However, I will say that I perfectly understand why several bloggers and software vendors have changed their routine advice to publish to Apple first, and now recommend publishing to all platforms simultaneously or to skip the Apple Newsstand altogether.

-Perhaps the news that Android devices have caught up to Apple is more exciting for publishers than I realized when I recently wrote about the Google Play Newsstand.
+Perhaps the news that Android devices have caught up to Apple is more exciting for publishers than I realized when we wrote about the Google Play Newsstand.

 Having said all that, I’d like to offer some ideas on how to publish on the Apple Newsstand, to make a task that’s now less profitable at least a bit easier, especially for those digital publishers who don’t have the resources to publish in all the platforms at once.